84 best TV shows and series to watch on Netflix

 13 Reasons Why

-The much-discussed teen drama, based on Jay Asher’s novel of the same name, tells the story of the suicide of 17-year-old Hannah Baker, after the fact.
-Its narrative is built upon a series of tapes that she left to a former love interest Clay Jensen, detailing her reasons for doing it.
-A controversial series to be sure, but an instant classic.
-And season three is out now.
-Watch on Netflix
+Even if you haven’t watched this show, you’ll have heard about it.
+The much-discussed teen drama, based on Jay Asher’s novel of the same name, tells the story of the suicide of 17-year-old Hannah Baker.
+Its narrative is built upon a series of cassette tapes that she left to a former love interest Clay Jensen, detailing her reasons for killing herself, and we learn more each episode about the terrible circumstances that left her facing such struggles with her mental health.

+While series one proved a hit with viewers, it was also controversial.
+The show came under fire for exposing a young audience to graphic scenes and sensitive themes, as many wondered if Netflix had gone too far.
+Indeed, the streaming service has since edited out the suicide scene from series one and the original version is no longer available to view.

+Despite the debate around the show, it’s been a conversation-starter for many young people and remains a gripping piece of drama.
+Season three is out now,while a fourth and final series has also been commissioned.

 - Samaritans welcome Netflix editing 13 Reasons Why